 The number of traditional farms is dropping fast.
 Land is expensive and can be hard to find.
-But what if you dream of making a living off of your land?
-Micro-farms are becoming popular sources of income.
-Here’s how to make money farming 5 acres of land or less.
+But what if you dream of making an income off a small farm?
+Micro-farms are becoming popular sources of income, and it’s pretty incredible how much money you can make farming 5 acres of land or less.

-- A Way to Make Money on Small Acreage
+- Ways to Make Money on Small Acreage Farms and Homesteads

 - How Much Do Farmers Make – Real Life Examples

 - More Small Farm Income Ideas

 - How Will You Make Money Farming 5 Acres?